 But for casual flyers looking to save on checked bags and get perks for flying, the Chase United Explorer card should be more than enough.
 It’s done me well for a few years, and I plan to keep it long term.

-The Chase United Explorer card comes with 65,000 United Airlines miles once you complete tiered minimum spending requirements.
-This is the highest public offer there’s been!
+The Chase United Explorer card comes with 40,000 United Airlines miles once you complete minimum spending requirements.

 There are so many ways to use United Airlines miles, and this bonus is enough to travel to Europe, Asia, or South America one-way in coach – and round-trip in some cases!
 Or save them up and fly in First or Business Class!